bhavasagar/bhavasagar/README.md

-- 👋 Hi, I’m @bhavasagar ( Ex-employee at Presimax soft solutions )
+- 👋 Hi, I’m @bhavasagar
 - 👀 I’m interested in science and technology
 - 🌱 I’m currently learning how to start living in this world.
 - 💞️ I’m looking to collaborate on any technical project which challenges me.